 Matthew has written on many aspects of Indonesian performing arts.
 His 2006 book, The Komedie Stamboel: Popular Theater in Colonial Indonesia, 1891-1903, won the Harry J. Benda Prize in Southeast Asian Studies from the Association for Asian Studies.
 His book Performing Otherness: Java and Bali on International Stages, 1905-1952 was published in 2010 by Palgrave Macmillan in the prestigious Studies in International Performance Series.
 His latest book, Inventing the Performing Arts: Modernity and Tradition in Colonial Indonesia, was published with the University of Hawaii Press in 2016.

-Matthew has performed as a solo puppeteer (dhalang) with gamelan groups in North America, Europe and Southeast Asia for more than 25 years and has created post-traditional works of wayang as a solo performer and collaboratively with Indonesian and European artists.
+Matthew has performed as a solo puppeteer (dhalang) with gamelan groups in North America, Europe and Southeast Asia for three decades and has created post-traditional works of wayang as a solo performer and collaboratively with Indonesian and European artists.

 Since moving to the UK, he has studied many other forms of puppetry as well, including rod puppets, glove puppets, table-top puppets, various sorts of shadow puppets and paper theatre.
 He has taught theoretical, historical and practical courses on puppetry at Royal Holloway since 2005, reviewed puppet plays for Animations Online and convened events and organized performances with the Puppet Working Group, an inter-disciplinary group of practitioner-researchers based at Royal Holloway.